Pellinor: The Crow

 Published in Australia May 2006, in the UK July 2006, and in the US in 2007.

 The Crow follows the journey of Maerad's brother, Hem, as he begins his training as a Bard in the southern School of Turbansk, where he was taken by the Bard Saliman.
-The events in this book occur during the same time as the events of "The Riddle".
+The events in this book occur during the same time as the events of The Riddle.
 Hem has difficulties fitting in this strange land; he does not know the local language and finds it hard to make friends after being a loner for many years.
 All the while the Nameless One is building his armies to the east; thus, the threat of war is growing.
 In this climate, Hem makes his first friend in the form of a girl, Zelika from the eastern school of Baladh, and begins to discover his own unique talents and his place in the "Treesong".
 He travels through places which most haven't been through, like the underground city of Nal-Ak-Burat and the Nameless One's stronghold, Dagra in the constant companionship of a white crow, Irc, whom he rescues in the beginning of the book.
 He meets the Elidhu, Nyanar from whom Hem will learn one half of the Treesong, to be combined with the half Maerad learns from the Winterking.

 The Singing

-Published in Australia June 2008, in the UK on 1 September, and in the US on 10 March 2009.
+Published in Australia in June 2008, in the UK on 1 September, and in the US on 10 March 2009.

 In a desperate race against the dark, Maerad must try to solve the final riddle of the treesong.
 Only then will the Nameless One be defeated and peace restored to the Seven Kingdoms.
 But Maerad only holds the key to half the riddle - her long-lost brother, Hem, has the other.

 Before embarking on a perilous journey to find Hem, Maerad must first wage an epic war against the Landrost.
 And Hem, fleeing the advances of the Black Army, must endure betrayal and mortal illness in his search for Maerad.

 But the Dark grows ever more powerful - will brother and sister reach one another in time or will all be lost in a final, apocalyptic battle?